 - The exhalation and inhalation process takes place only in about 0.3 seconds.

 - A dolphin breathes 1.5 to 4 times in one minute.

 - The inhaled air recycles within their respiratory system, due to which dolphins can hold their breath underwater for 10 to 12 minutes.

 - But unlike humans, they never fall completely asleep and can not be caught napping, especially in the wild.

 - In dolphins, half part of their brain sleeps while the other half stays awake and alert.
 This kind of sleep is known as Unihemispheric Slow-wave Sleep.

 - The awake part of the brain monitors the surrounding environment for possible predators and ensure breathing.

 - In captivity, dolphins are observed of fully asleep with both eyes closed and not responding to external stimuli.

-- In such a case, their respiration become automatic and through a tail kick reflex, the blowhole remains above the water surface if needed.
+- In such a case, their respiration becomes automatic and through a tail kick reflex, the blowhole remains above the water surface if needed.